turbot/steampipe-mod-gcp-compliance/README.md

 # GCP Compliance Mod for Steampipe

-Run individual configuration, compliance and security controls or full compliance benchmarks for CIS and PCI across all your AWS accounts.
+Run individual configuration, compliance and security controls or full compliance benchmarks for CIS across all your GCP Projects.

 Can you write SQL and HCL?
 [Fork this repo](#developing) as the basis for your own custom compliance checks!